 3. Not the Right Medium

 Blogs are not the only form of content marketing.
 It is important to diversify the types of content you are putting out in order to find out how your audience prefers to consume content.
-Some types of content commonly used include:
+Some types of content commonly used to gain attention from users include:

 – Email Series